 Desk booking software for hybrid teams can help employees coordinate office days and sit near colleagues. - Create clear hybrid policies

-Define expectations around office attendance and scheduling. - Align teams around shared schedules on office days
+Define expectations around office attendance and scheduling.
+For more guidance on this topic, our article on office attendance in a hybrid workplace explains how to create attendance expectations without relying on rigid mandates. - Align teams around shared schedules on office days

 Encourage teams to coordinate their in-office presence.